leahevy/gitclone/CONTRIBUTING.md

 ---

-# Tests
+# Development

-Please check the source code with `python setup.py on_commit` before committing.
+Please check the source code with `python setup.py pre_commit` before committing.

-Also run `python setup.py on_push` prior to a push.

 You can also use [pre-commit](https://github.com/pre-commit/pre-commit) for that by running: